iCMDdev/iCMDdev/README.md

 ### Hi there 👋

 I'm CMD, a high school student with a passion for everything computers, science, engineering and technology.
-I like the intersection between hardware, software and (of course) [liberal arts](https://www.youtube.com/watch?v=KlI1MR-qNt8).
+I like the intersection of hardware, software and (of course) [liberal arts](https://www.youtube.com/watch?v=KlI1MR-qNt8).

 ```
 $ whoami